Compliance regulation graphic

 Most Accessibility Statements Are Not Compliant.
 Here Is What We Found

-We recently reviewed 110 websites to see how ready they were for the European Accessibility Act.
-We were not expecting perfection, but what we found was far worse than expected.
+We recently reviewed 110 websites to assess how ready they were for the EAA.
+We were not expecting perfection, but what we found was far worse than anticipated.

 Out of 110 websites: